 MIP solvers like Gurobi Optimizer solve integer programs via a series of linear programming relaxations.
 A solution is deemed integer if all integer variables are within a tolerance value (IntFeasTol) of an integer solution.
 The default value of IntFeasTol is 1e-5, so a value like 1.000000465 would be considered an integer solution.
-Gurobi Optimizer does not provide a rounding feature because in many models, rounding to an exact integer value can create problems, such as making the solution infeasible.
+Note that in some cases, tightening this tolerance too much can have a significant impact on the solve time.